EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 Like all medical treatments, Neffy has associated side effects, although they are typically mild and short-lived.
 Common side effects include:

-Nasal irritation, itchiness, or congestion
+Nasal irritation, itchiness, or congestion (nasal stinging is reported as the most common side effect)

 Throat irritation